SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `newPW`: Replaced by out of band process
 - `version`: Replaced by the `{version}` path segment in the request URL.
 - `lang`: Replaced by the `Accept-Language` HTTP header.
-- `svcs`: Replaced by the `REPP-svcs` HTTP header.
+- `svcs`: Replaced by the `REPP-Svcs` HTTP header.

-The server MUST check the namespaces used in the REPP-svcs HTTP header.
+The server MUST check the namespaces used in the REPP-Svcs HTTP header.
 An unsupported namespace MUST result in the appropriate EPP result code.

 ##  Logout